bramscher/ai-dev-tasks/FeatureProductBrief.md

 - Your strategy is strong, modern, and highly monetizable.
 - Focus on onboarding UX, data depth, and analytics for best results.
+- The experts video cross-referencing will significantly enhance content discovery and expert engagement.
-- You’re on track to build a “Netflix for health” platform that users will love and pay for.
+- You're on track to build a "Netflix for health" platform that users will love and pay for.

 **If you want, I can help you draft the onboarding flow, database schema, or even the first version of the recommendation engine.
 Just let me know what you want to tackle next!**